arunsingh570-ds/student-performance-prediction/README.md

-# 🏠 House Price Prediction
+# 🎓 Student Performance Prediction

-A Machine Learning project that predicts house prices based on features like location, size, total square feet, number of bedrooms, bathrooms, and other property-related factors.
+A Machine Learning project that predicts student performance based on study habits, attendance, sleep hours, social media usage, and other lifestyle factors.

 ---

 ## 📌 Project Overview

-This project uses **Bengaluru housing dataset** to build a regression model that can estimate house prices accurately.
-It includes data preprocessing, feature engineering, model training, and prediction.
+This project analyzes student behavior and builds a predictive model to estimate academic performance.
+It helps in understanding how different factors affect student outcomes.

 ---